stroiman/fspec/Readme.markdown

 syntax is currently a strange set of operators.
 The metadata is basically a map of _string_ keys and _obj_ values.

-The metadata getter is generic, but will fail at runtime if the actual data is not of the correct type.
+Meta data assigned to an example, or example group, will be available on the _TestContext_ when executing the example.

 Metadata can be useful when you want to modify a general setup in a more specific context.